dhjsh88/uncertainty-aware-reinspection-scheduler/README.md

-# Deadline- and Uncertainty-Aware RTL Scheduler for Selective Reinspection
+# Deadline and Uncertainty Aware RTL Scheduler for Selective Reinspection

 A synthesizable hardware scheduler (Verilog, Zybo Z7-10; synthesis timing closed at 40 MHz) that arbitrates